Edmond-J/SWEN504-football_league_webiste/README.md

 ## Introduction:
 This is an assignment of **SWEN504 Individual Project.**
 The objective of this project is to develop an official-like website for a football league, where users can browse information about the league's matches, standings and news.
 Administrators can also manage club and player profiles after login and creating, reading, updating and deleting.
-This app is deployed on Azure App Service and data is stored on Azure SQL DB [Visit the web app on Azure](https://teamwebapp20240112194902.azurewebsites.net/)
+This app is deployed on Azure App Service and data is stored on Azure SQL DB.
+[Visit the web app on Azure](https://teamwebapp20240112194902.azurewebsites.net/)
 >**Login Info**
 It requests signing in to perform deleting, editing, updating operation, you can use the existing administrator account: